Who is that guy talking to?

 So where was Bluetooth 10 years ago?
 It didn't exist.
 In fact, the Bluetooth name wasn't even coined until 1998.

 Despite its brief history, Bluetooth technology has quickly caught on with consumers and changed the way people work and communicate.
-Canon
+LSI

 Profit from change